davidekunno93/Routewise-FrontEnd/README.md

 <!-- ***l'musee locations working???
 (Waiting for meetup w/ Kate) -->
 <!-- ***"no category" on itinerary place cards - categories weren't saved, only place info, new places added should have categories now -->
 <!-- center routewise bird on navbar -->
+stop from adding suggested places that are already saved to saved places

 <!-- Survey & Survey Update page page -->
 <!-- RESPONSIVE -->